 Restrictive mount options

 A systemd service is triggered on boot to remount all sensitive partitions and directories with significantly more secure hardened mount options.
-Since this would require manual tuning for a given specific system, we handle it by creating a very solid configuration file for that very system on package install.
+Since this would require manual tuning for a given specific system, we handle it by creating a very solid configuration file for that very system on package installation.

 Not enabled by default yet.
 In development.
 Help welcome.